Rochester, New York: Colleges and universities

+Libraries

+The Rochester Public Library is headquartered at the Central Library of Rochester & Monroe County, which is located in the Rundel Memorial Library building and the adjacent Bausch & Lomb Public Library Building in downtown Rochester.
+The city is part of the larger Monroe County Library System.
+Library cards are freely available to residents of Monroe County and valid at the eleven branch libraries in the city and other branches in the county.
+The library had 8.1 visits per capita and over 6,000 programs as of 2018.

 Media

 The Democrat and Chronicle, a Gannett newspaper, is Rochester's main daily newspaper.
-There are numerous other publications and magazines that cater to many of the city's different people groups or special interests such as Insider magazine, City Newspaper, Rochester Business Journal, and the Minority Reporter.
-Former publications serving the city include the Rochester Post Express and Rochester Evening Journal.
+Other local publications exist which cater to special interests, such as the Rochester Business Journal and the Minority Reporter.
+Former publications serving the city include Insider magazine, the Rochester Post Express, the Rochester Evening Journal, and the Times-Union.

 Rochester is also served by several local television and radio stations, with WROC-TV as the oldest television station serving the Rochester metro area.
+The WXXI Public Broadcasting Council is a non-profit organization in Rochester which provides public television and community radio programs.
+WXXI owns or operates several radio stations, the television station WXXI-TV, the alternative weekly publication City Magazine, and the Little Theater.

-Several movies have been filmed at least in part in Rochester, including The Amazing Spiderman 2 (2013), The Tomorrow Man (2019), and Wonder Boys (2000).
+Several movies have been filmed at least in part in Rochester, including The Amazing Spiderman 2 (2014) and The Tomorrow Man (2019).